 1.2 Math Student Achievement Use individual, significant sub-group, and school-wide CAASPP data to drive instruction.
 Using this data, teachers and administrators will identify strengths and weaknesses and implement research-based strategies and first-best instruction in order to maintain/increase overall and significant subgroup achievement.
-Initiatives will include: • Teacher, ACE, and instructional aide professional development before, during, and after the school year (10 PD days, PLC, and optional extra paid PD) • Academic Instruction, Mentoring and Monitoring (AIMM) for program leadership, focusing on increasing student outcomes and supports at the program-level throughout the school year • Monthly BHAG Committees review data, discuss student needs, and develop schoolwide actions (Math committee focus: All students will be ready for high school math by the end of 8th grade). • IAB/FIAB/ICA interim assessments implemented in all programs • Administrative coaching, monitoring, and follow-up for new leaders • Data platforms available for teacher, program, and school-level analysis (Parsec Go) • Local level achievement dashboards with access to benchmark exams and diagnostic assessments (i-Ready) • Multidisciplinary wrap around services for academically underperforming programs • Piloting new Math curriculum (Savvas enVision) being implemented in some academy programs in 2024-25 for evaluation of student improvement.
-Yes performance levels on the CA School Dashboard.
-The charter will prioritize subgroups that measure as red: 2023 Dashboard includes Students with Disabilities. \$403,447

-1.3 Science Student Achievement Use individual, significant sub-group, and school-wide data to drive instruction.
+Initiatives will include: • Teacher professional development before, during, and after the school year (10 PD days, PLC, and optional extra paid PD) • Academic Instruction, Mentoring and Monitoring (AIMM) for program leadership, focusing on increasing student outcomes and supports at the program-level throughout the school year • Monthly BHAG Committees review data, discuss student needs, and develop schoolwide actions (Math committee focus: All students will be ready for high school math by the end of 8th grade). • IAB/FIAB/ICA interim assessments implemented in all programs • Administrative coaching, monitoring, and follow-up for new leaders • Data platforms available for teacher, program, and school-level analysis (Parsec Go) • Local level achievement dashboards with access to benchmark exams and diagnostic assessments (i-Ready) • Multidisciplinary wrap around services for academically underperforming programs • Piloting new Math curriculum (Savvas enVision) being implemented in some academy programs in 2024-25 for evaluation of student improvement. \$1,178,309 Yes 1.3 Science Student Achievement Use individual, significant sub-group, and school-wide data to drive instruction.
 Science power standards will be developed for each grade level and corresponding Mastery Quizzes will be developed to assess student mastery.
 Using the data from these assessments, teachers, and administrators will identify strengths and weaknesses and implement research-based strategies and first-best instructions in order to maintain/increase overall and significant subgroup achievement.
-Each year these will be reviewed multiple times with teaching staff to ensure achievement maintenance/growth.
-Yes 1.4 Learning Recovery (funded by LREBG) Close learning gaps through the implementation and expansion of evidence-based ELA and math learning supports and services provided to pupils. • Learning recovery programs and materials designed to accelerate pupil academic proficiency are planned to include: personalized learning instructional materials (Mastery Path Project), SRA Reading Lab and math manipulative kits, Reading Plus, Novel Studies with Springs Lit Guide. • Professional development and coaching will be provided through: Really Great Reading On-Demand Training (ELA), and Jo Boaler On-Demand Training (Math). \$46,621 No
+Each year these will be reviewed multiple times with teaching staff to ensure achievement maintenance/growth. \$553,725 Yes

+Learning Recovery 1.4 (funded by LREBG) Close learning gaps through the implementation and expansion of evidence-based ELA and math learning supports and services provided to pupils.
+Learning recovery programs and materials designed to accelerate pupil academic proficiency are planned to include: personalized learning instructional materials (Mastery Path Project), SRA Reading Lab and math manipulative kits, Reading Plus, Novel Studies with Springs Lit Guide.
+Professional development and coaching will be provided through: Really Great Reading On-Demand Training (ELA), and Jo Boaler On-Demand Training (Math).
+Additional staffing will provide an expansion of small group learning supports, staff coaching, and services provided to students: at the middle and high school level, increased ELD teacher time from 185 to 225 service days per school year, TOSA (Intervention focus-middle school), and AOSA focused on TK-6 Literacy and Intervention. \$174,831 No --- -- ----------- ----